lionkor/String/README.md

 ### Notes

-The project doesn't use any smart pointers, so exceptions will cause memory leaks.
-Any proposals for how to fix this without using std shared pointers is welcome!
+~~The project doesn't use any smart pointers, so exceptions will cause memory leaks.
+Any proposals for how to fix this without using std shared pointers is welcome!~~ *This was not very smart.
+Both `String` and `StringBuilder` now use `std::unique_ptr`s.*
-However, each feature has been tested and `valgrind` does not complain.

 ### Why?

-I needed my own String class so I could add more functionality.
+For learning purposes and as part of my own personal library of code that I use in my projects.
+This is not supposed to be faster or better in an objective sense than `std::string`.
+The idea is to develop a String class with an interface that fits my personal coding style.
+This is not to say that it won't be fast; I just know that it's pretty difficult to ever reach the speed of, say, `std::string`.